-Founded in 2012 by Laird Wilcox, Fake Hate Crimes is a website that lists in database format, fake hate crimes with hyperlinks to news articles.
+Founded in 2012, Fake Hate Crimes is a website that lists in database format, fake hate crimes with hyperlinks to news articles.
+It builds on the work of Laird Wilcox whose Crying Wolf (PDF) is the original book on this subject.
 The site does not have a proper about page, but states its purpose is “to compile a comprehensive database of the false reports of “hate crimes” committed (mostly) in the USA.”

 Laird Wilcox is an American researcher specializing in the study of political fringe movements.
 In his self published book Watchdogs, Wilcox asserts that groups like the Southern Poverty Law Center, the Anti-Defamation League, Political Research Associates, and the Center for Democratic Renewal collect millions of dollars by greatly exaggerating the size and danger of such groups, becoming “a massive extortion racket.”

 Funded by / Ownership

 Fake Hate Crimes does not state ownership on the website and there does not appear to be a revenue model.